moritzvz/add/README.md

 # Run
 1. Run main.R
-   1. Specify dataset (default: preprocessed COMPAS dataset).
+   1. Specify dataset for audit
-   2. Select set of sensitive attributes to consider (default: 'race').
+   2. Select set of sensitive attributes to consider
-   3. Set notion of fairness (default: 'equalized odds').
+   3. Set notion of fairness ("statistical parity" vs. "equalized odds")
-   4. Set ranking type (default: 'confidence')
+   4. Set ranking mechanism ("magnitude" vs. "confidence")
-3. Audit report including visualizations saved as PDF in output folder.
+2. Audit report including visualizations saved as PDF in output folder.

 # Citation
 Please consider citing us if you find this helpful for your work: